 Although you need not be an Objectivist to write for TOS, we are not interested in publishing anything that contradicts the basic principles of Objectivism.
 We’re interested in advocating and supporting reason (not faith or emotionalism), egoism (not altruism or utilitarianism), individualism (not collectivism), and capitalism (not anarchy or statism).

-Articles for TOS should be fact based, logically structured, and written in plain English (not academese).
-They also should be crafted to convey a clear and specific theme, and should not include any material that does not work toward conveying that theme.
+Articles for TOS should be fact-based, logically structured, and written in plain English (not academese).
+They also should be crafted to convey a clear and specific theme and should not include any material that does not work toward conveying that theme.
 Please include a clear, single-sentence theme at the top of the document.
 And if the article is longer than 1,000 words, please include a brief, thematic outline (i.e., the overarching theme of the article followed by three to six section themes, each in a single sentence).

 Book and Movie Reviews